We thank Michael A. Trentadue for his years of service to our community and wish him a well deserved retirement.

-Outside of Clapp Ferruci, Mr. Trentadue coaches a high school mock trial team at Heritage Christian High School and has assisted with the mock trial program there since 2009.
+Mr. Trentadue has coached a high school mock trial team at Heritage Christian High School and has assisted with the mock trial program there since 2009.
 He has judged high school mock trial at regional, state and national competitions.
 He enjoys repairing CCTV equipment used by visually impaired students, woodworking, bicycling, shooting trap and skeet and scuba diving.

 - Construction Lender's Lien Priority Protection, Hoosier Banker, August, 1999